-You must make a declaration of alternative child-care arrangement for your child’s P1 registration if you want to use the address of a caregiver living within 2km of your school of choice.
+You must make a declaration of alternative child-care arrangements for your child’s P1 registration if you want to use the address of a caregiver living within 2km of your school of choice.

-You can make a declaration if you meet all of the following conditions:
+You can make a declaration if you meet the following conditions: